pearsonkai/hybriddisplay/README.md

 4. wireframe(viewport, camera, objectworld)
 5. presentFrame()

 In this pipeline, a scene is being presented, and a wireframe of a single object inside that world is being presented after.
-Because we clear the z-buffer though between rasterizing and presenting the wireframe, the wireframe will have priority over the rasterization, giving an xray look to the object in the other world.
+Because we clear the z-buffer though between rasterizing and presenting the wireframe, the wireframe will have "priority" over the rasterization, giving an xray look to the object in the other world.

 Rendering functions are passed 3 things:
 - Viewport (pointer to the necessary buffers, and boundaries to print in)